 Eric Marshman, who provided information about the earlier Bickle History as documented by Alan J.C.Taylor,

-and the work of Alan J. C. Taylor itself, "Bicklel of Milton Abbot" available online which this tree references in many places
+and the work of Alan J. C. Taylor itself, "Bickell of Milton Abbot" (no longer found online) which this tree references in many places.

 Massive reorganisation and expansion of this tree using the fuller resources for Devon now available on the internet.
 Many branches have been shifted around in accordance with new evidence available.
 At each point of discussion of the subjects of the work of A.J.C.
 Taylor, his reference numbers are included so that his work may be cross-referenced with this tree.
 This update was completed 16 Aug 2015.

 A very large extension added commencing on generation 8 with George Bickle & Agness/Agnes Taylor of Devon who migrated to Canada with their children and started a large tribe of descendants - with assistance from one of them, Judy Brewster of Alberta - added 17 Oct 2013 to generations 8, 9, 10 and 11

 One version of the derivation of the name is as follows.

 Recorded as Bickle, Bickell, Bickel and probably others, this is an English surname.
 It is chiefly to be found in the county of Devon,

 and is a variant of Bickley.
 This is a locational name from places called Bickley in the county of Cheshire, recorded as "Bicheleia"

 in the Domesday Book of 1086; in Worcestershire, appearing as "Bykeleg" in Worcestershire records; in Kent,